Emergency Dentist — Fayetteville, GA

 You Need Us the Most

 Dental emergencies always happen at the least expected, most stressful times.
-That’s why it’s always good to have the phone number of a local, trusted emergency dentist on-hand, just in case.
-Our team at Sparking Smiles Fayetteville offers same-day appointments for patients in pain and is even happy to help you outside of our dental office hours on the weekdays.
-If you find yourself in the midst of a sticky dental situation, give us a call, so we can get you fast, trustworthy emergency dentistry in Fayetteville, GA.
+That’s why it’s always good to have the phone number of a local, trusted emergency dentist in Fayetteville, GA on-hand, just in case.
+Our dental team at Sparking Smiles Fayetteville offers same-day appointments for dentistry patients in pain and is even happy to help you outside of our dental office hours on the weekdays.
+If you find yourself in the midst of a sticky dental situation, give us a call, so we can get you fast, trustworthy emergency dentistry.

 Why Choose Sparkling Smiles Fayetteville for Emergency Dental Care?